 What should I look for when researching online nursing programs?

-In general, accrediting agencies hold online programs to the same high standards as on-campus programs, according to U.S. News and World Report.
+In general, accrediting agencies hold online programs to the same high standards as on-campus programs.
 So it makes sense to take an approach similar to how you would scope out traditional nursing school programs when researching the quality of online nursing programs.

 Misericordia University and its ABSN program in Pittsburgh have met all standards of accreditation.
 The University is accredited by the Higher Learning Commission (HLC), while the baccalaureate degree program in nursing (including the ABSN program) is accredited by the Commission on Collegiate Nursing Education (CCNE) and meets the approval of the Pennsylvania Board of Nursing.